mattaq31/GelGenie/README.md

 Setting up Environment
 ==============================
-To install package run the following command from the home directory:
+To install package, navigate to the Automatic-Gel-Analysis directory and run the following commands:

-`pip install -e .`
+pip install -r requirements.txt npm install